 WRITING

 I’m a true linguaphile.
 My work – all of it – starts with and in some way is about language.
-Translation, etymology, connection through communication; all are central interests.
-I also consider all of my creative work attempts at using the idea of language to not only communicate 1:1, but to generate visceral experiences that are dimensional, interpretive, and generative.
-Harnessing words, creating visual languages, translating meanings through metaphors… these are just some of the way language is foundational to my work.
+Translation, etymology, human communication; all are central interests.
+I also consider all of my creative work attempts at using the concept of language to not only communicate 1:1, but to generate visceral experiences that are dimensional, interpretive, and generative.
+Harnessing words, creating visual languages, translating meanings through metaphors… these are just some of the ways language is foundational to my work.

 My published writing is versatile and I primarily work in New Genres: unique hybrid forms of genre and style.
-Outcomes include: speculative fiction, parafiction, creative nonfiction, monographs, poetry, artist books, zines, and screenplays.
+Outcomes include speculative fiction, parafiction, creative nonfiction, monographs, poetry, artist books, zines, plays, and screenplays.

 RECENT & UPCOMING